5 min read

 to leather gloves the hova 2007 incter days pots her portmanteau long, and whistio sou or det.
 She has the le tex den Wipam's cous

-As Google Translate wasn’t able to identify enough words to go off of either, I decided to do it manually.
+Still, Google Translate wasn’t able to identify enough words to go off of, so I decided to do it manually.
 Here’s what I managed to make out, half-guessing some of the words:

 … her long…